piedrahitac/piedrahitac/README.md

 I've been building software professionally for over 15 years.
 I enjoy creating high-quality, user-focused products and thrive in collaborative, cross-functional teams.
 I bring strong communication, positive energy, ownership, and interest in building relationships that support meaningful work.

-> [!NOTE]
-> If you are wondering what happened to the little green squares, it's just that I don't usually hang out around these corners of the internet unless my current project requires it.

 ## 👾 Fun things I do well
 - Building SaaS apps with Ruby on Rails.
 - Juggling microservices with Java and Spring.